Brown v. Board of Education: Supreme Court decision

 On May 17, 1954, the Supreme Court issued a unanimous 9–0 decision in favor of the Brown family and the other plaintiffs.
-The decision consists of a single opinion written by chief justice Earl Warren, which all the justices joined.
+The decision consists of a single opinion written by Chief Justice Earl Warren, which all the justices joined.

-The Court's opinion began by discussing whether the Fourteenth Amendment, adopted in 1868, was meant to abolish segregation in public education.
-The Court said that it had been unable to reach a conclusion on the question, even after hearing a second round of oral arguments from the parties' lawyers specifically on the historical sources.
+The opinion began by discussing whether the Fourteenth Amendment, adopted in 1868, was meant to abolish segregation in public education.
+The Court said it had been unable to reach a conclusion on that question, even after hearing a second round of oral arguments from the parties' lawyers specifically on the historical sources.

 Reargument was largely devoted to the circumstances surrounding the adoption of the Fourteenth Amendment in 1868.
 It covered exhaustively consideration of the Amendment in Congress, ratification by the states, then-existing practices in racial segregation, and the views of proponents and opponents of the Amendment.
 This discussion and our own investigation convince us that, although these sources cast some light, it is not enough to resolve the problem with which we are faced.
 At best, they are inconclusive.

 — Brown, 347 U.S. at 489.

-The Court said the question was complicated by the major social and governmental changes that had taken place in the late 19th and early 20th centuries.
-It observed that public schools had been uncommon in the American South in the late 1860s.
+The Court said the question was complicated by the major social and governmental changes that had taken place in the United States in the late 19th and early 20th centuries.
+It observed that in the late 1860s, public schools had been uncommon in the American South.
 At that time, Southern white children whose families could afford schooling usually attended private schools, while the education of Southern black children was "almost nonexistent", to the point that in some Southern states the education of black people was forbidden by law.
 The Court contrasted this with the situation in 1954: "Today, education is perhaps the most important function of our local and state governments."
 The Court concluded that, in making its ruling, it would have to "consider public education in light of its full development and its present place in American life throughout the Nation."

 During the segregation era, it was common for black schools to have fewer resources and poorer facilities than white schools despite the equality required by the "separate but equal" doctrine.
-The Brown Court did not address this issue, however, probably because some of the school districts involved in the case had improved their black schools in order to "equalize" them with the quality of the white schools.
+The Brown Court did not address this issue, probably because some of the school districts involved in the case had improved their black schools in order to "equalize" them with the white schools.
 This prevented the Court from finding a violation of the Fourteenth Amendment's Equal Protection Clause in "measurable inequalities" between all white and black schools and forced the Court to look to the effects of segregation itself.
 The Court therefore framed the case around the more general question of whether the principle of "separate but equal" was constitutional when applied to public education.

 We come then to the question presented: Does segregation of children in public schools solely on the basis of race, even though the physical facilities and other "tangible" factors may be equal, deprive the children of the minority group of equal educational opportunities?